 At the centre of the exhibition towers, Yggdrasil, the world tree, which was a central concept in the Vikings’ mythology and conception of the world.
 The roots and branches of the tree reach into the exhibition room and tie the themes together.

-The Swedish History Museum’s new Viking exhibition opens in June 2020.
+The Swedish History Museum’s new Viking exhibition will open in the beginning of 2021.

 Check back here soon to read more about the upcoming exhibition.